prog4biol/pfb2019/README.md

 bass-1.30a.tar.gz
 (~/projects) 64%
 ```
+> Each directory contains two special hidden directories named "." and
+> "..".  "." refers always to the directory in which it is located.
-> Each directory contains two special hidden directories named `.` and `..`.
-The first, `.` refers always to the current directory. `..` refers to the parent directory.
-This lets you move upward in the directory hierarchy like this:
+> ".." refers always to the parent of the directory.
+This lets you move
+> upward in the directory hierarchy like this:

 ```
 (~/docs) 64% cd ..